The Unhealed Shadow Self [Meaning & Integrating]

-This article explains the unhealed shadow aspects of the self and how to accept and heal.
+This article explains the unhealed shadow self and aspects of how to accept and heal.

 Most of us go to great lengths to protect our self-image from unflattering.